⟵ Back to Articles

 At the age of fourteen, Nalua entered the Court of Maharaja Ranjit Singh in an arbitration dispute and rose from an attendant to the Izazi-i-Sardari: Honorable Commander-in-Chief.
 Nalua either commanded or participated in 20 major battles.
 Some major battles included: Kasur (1807), Attock (1813), Multan (1818), Shopian (1819), Mangal (1821), Mankera (1821), Nowshera (1823), Sirikot (1824), Saidu (1827), Peshawar (1824), and Jamrud (1837).

-During the battle of Jamrud, Mahan Singh with 600 men was surrounded by Pathan soldiers in the Jamrud fort.
-No one was willing to take the message to Nalua who was stationed in Peshawar due to an illness.
+During the battle of Jamrud, Mahan Singh, with 600 men, was surrounded by Pathan soldiers in the Jamrud fort.
+No one was willing to take the message to Nalua, who was stationed in Peshawar due to an illness.
 Who could carry the message through the volley of fire with every inch of land overrun by Pathan soldiers?
 Harsharan Kaur stepped forward: “I will not hesitate to lay down my life and will make every effort to reach Peshawar.
 If you hear loud canon fire tomorrow morning, you will know that I have accomplished my mission.
 In case you do not hear this sound, you may presume that I may have sacrificed my life without completing the task to me.”
-Everyone present proclaimed: “What a unique and fearless women you are, dear sister!”
+Everyone present proclaimed: “What a unique and fearless woman you are, dear sister!”
 She left Jamrud fort around 10 pm, traversed a difficult terrain through the Pathan battalions, and reached Peshawar around 2 am.
-The letter was immediately delivered to Nalua who ordered a canon be fired to announce the arrival of brave Harsharan Kaur.
-He rushed 10,000 Sikh soldiers to Jamrud fort .
+The letter was immediately delivered to Nalua, who ordered a canon to be fired to announce the arrival of brave Harsharan Kaur.
+He rushed 10,000 Sikh soldiers to Jamrud Fort.

 An able administrator, Nalua served as the Governor of Kashmir (1820-21), Greater Hazara (1822-37), and Peshawar (1834-36).
-He was also the Viceroy of the Western Frontier (1822-33), and was sent to the most troublesome spots of the Sikh empire in order to "create a tradition of vigorous and efficient administration."
+He was also the Viceroy of the Western Frontier (1822-33) and was sent to the most troublesome spots of the Sikh empire to "create a tradition of vigorous and efficient administration."

-In 1831, Nalua led a diplomatic mission to Governor-General of British India which resulted in the Ropar Treaty meeting between Maharaja Ranjit Singh and the head of British India.
+In 1831, Nalua led a diplomatic mission to the Governor-General of British India, which resulted in the Ropar Treaty meeting between Maharaja Ranjit Singh and the head of British India.
 Baron Charles Hugel noted:

-Haripur has a beautiful green little market-place where the people of Tanol and Khanpur and also the Amb frontier villages outside the British administration come for all kinds of purchases and sales.
-To Haripur come grain, jaggery and wools and ghee, and out goes the salt, cloth and dyes and trinkets and toys.
+Haripur has a beautiful green little marketplace where the people of Tanol and Khanpur and the Amb frontier villages outside the British administration come for all kinds of purchases and sales.
+To Haripur come grain, jaggery wools, and ghee, and out goes the salt, cloth dyes and, trinkets, and toys.
 Pretty little canals cut out the Dor stream run racing about the town.
 The borders of Haripur are draped with a voluptuous profusion of jasmine flowers and gardens full of prunes and apricots and mango and mulberry.
-The cool shade of gardens and the flowing canals make Haripur a little, poor man’s paradise in hot summer
+The cool shade of gardens and the flowing canals make Haripur a little, poor man’s paradise in hot summer.

 Darmesteter in Chants Popularies des Afghans (1889) records:

-In 2002, a Khan taxi driver who took my wife and I from Peshawar to Khyber Pass via Jamrud fort confessed to us: “My mother used to say to me, go to sleep, Nalua is about to come.”
+In 2002, a Khan taxi driver who took my wife and me from Peshawar to Khyber Pass via Jamrud Fort confessed to us: “My mother used to say to me, go to sleep; Nalua is about to come.”

-Recently, indisputable invincibility of the Afghans is evident against the Soviets in the 1980s or the Americans post 9/11, the only historical exception to-date is when Hari Singh Nalua brought them to their knees.
+Recently, the indisputable invincibility of the Afghans is evident against the Soviets in the 1980s, or the Americans post 9/11; the only historical exception to date is when Hari Singh Nalua brought them to their knees.

 The Sikhs fought the Pathans with such valor that the latter lost their ground.

-Sardar Hari Singh, sword in hand, bloodied the face of hundreds of Pathans.
+Sardar Hari Singh, sword in hand, bloodied the faces of hundreds of Pathans.

 Afzal Khan was a brave Pathan, but even he shied away from the battle.